joergmschulz/docker-dovecot/README.md

 install using examples/sampleDotEnv

-In order to achieve scalabality the setup will be split accross these servers:
+In order to achieve scalabality the setup will be split accross these containers / you can as well split across physical servers:
+##credits

+mentioned elsewhere.
+Additionally, well rely on tiredofit images / clamav makes the beginning

 ## services and addresses
 These are the addresses used in the services network.
 They shouldn't be seen elsewhere.
 We define them in the .env file.